usaid-cs/yesterday-i-learned/cooking.md

+- [Alfredo](https://en.wikipedia.org/wiki/Fettuccine_Alfredo) is fettuccine with butter and parmesan cheese.
+That's it.
+Crazy people may add cream and garlic as well.
 - [Coffee turns soy milk into tofu](https://www.thekitchn.com/why-does-soymilk-curdle-in-hot-148329).
 Avoid that by slowly adding coffee into soy milk, not the other way around.
 - Eye of round steaks are cheap because they are just slices of eye of round (hindleg) roasts, which are even cheaper.
 As a tough tissue, cook by slow braising, roasting, and any method with plenty of moisture.
 - There is [no way](https://www.huffpost.com/entry/keeping-avocados-from-turning-brown_n_1196633) to prevent an avocado from browning.
 Soaking it in water will make it soggy.